zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 ### Using HTTP middleware

-If you need to process all HTTP requests in a certain way, you may be able to use one of utility HTTP middleware functions, by putting them in your app definition:
+If you need to process all HTTP requests in a certain way, you may be able to use one of utility HTTP middleware functions.

+> Example App: check out https://github.com/zapier/zapier-platform-example-app-middleware for a working example app using HTTP middleware.

+Try putting them in your app definition:

 ```javascript
 [insert-file:./snippets/middleware.js]